saycel/black-rock-forest-store-and-forward/readme.md

 A DHT22 is a basic, low-cost digital temperature and humidity sensor.
 It uses capacitive humidity sensor and a thermistor to measure the surrounding air, and outputs a digital signal on the data pin (no analog input pins needed).
 [DHT22 is avaliable at adafruit.](https://www.adafruit.com/product/385)

 ### ESP8266
 The ESP8266 is a low-cost Wi-Fi microchip with full TCP/IP stack and microcontroller capability that can be programed using Arduino IDE.
-It comes in several flavors, and for this project we used the
+It comes in several flavors, and for this project we used the WEMOS D1

 | **WEMOS D1**      | **WEMOS D1 Mini Pro (with external antenna)** | **NODEMCU**   |
 | ------------- |:-------------:| -----:|